-What is Leverage in Indices Trading?
+What's Leverage in Indices Trading?

-Indices Trading Leverage Example
+Stock Indices Trading Leverage Example

 The definition of stock indices leverage is having the means to control a large amount of money using very little of your own money and borrowing the rest - this is what makes the stock indices trading market to attract many investors.

-for example indices trading leverage 1:100 or 1:50 or 1:10
+For example indices leverage 1:100 or 1:50 or 1:10

-Sometimes the stock indices leverage ratio can also be written as 100:1 or 50:1 or 10:1 depending on your stock indices trading broker.
+Sometimes the stock indices leverage can also be written as 100:1 or 50:1 or 10:1 depending on your stock indices trading broker.

 This ratio just explains the amount of indices trading leverage whether it is written 100:1 or 1:100.